howerj/lisp/readme.md

 * [klisp](http://t3x.org/klisp) is a tiny public domain lisp with more functionality (although it has other limitations) that concepts could be borrowed from, specifically around macros.
+* Internally pointers are used, instead there are advantages of using integers (especially integers of type `intptr_t`) and offsets into an array such as; being able to serialize the LISP interpreters state, being able to borrow bits from pointers for other purposes, ability to use the location of an object as information about the object (e.g all objects in this area of type X).

 ## Bugs and Limitations